Nottingham-CTU/REDCap-Pack-Management/README.md

   The number of remaining packs following the assignment will be saved to this field.
 This will be the number of valid packs which could be assigned to similar records, taking into account DAG etc. This option may be useful for triggering alerts when the number of available packs is low.
-* Pack value must match field<br>
+* Pack value must match field *or* Randomization field<br>
   This option will restrict pack selection to those with a *value* which matches the value of the specified field.<br>
-  *(not applicable for minimization trigger - the pack value will always need to match the
+  For the minimization trigger, this option selects the *randomization field*.
+The pack value will always need to match the minimized allocation.
+The minimization module will use the minimization triggered category with the corresponding randomization field, or if there is no such category, the minimization category with no set randomization field.
-    allocation code)*
 - Additional pack fields<br>
   These are extra fields which can be defined to store more data about each pack.
 They can optionally be configured to store the data into record fields on pack assignment.<br>